florentpoujol/Daneel/readme.md

 ## Events

-Daneel provide a flexible event system that allows to run functions whenever some events happens during runtime.
+Daneel provide a flexible event system that allows to run functions or messages on gameObjects whenever some events happens during runtime.
-You can register any function (global, local or Behavior functions) to be called or messages to be sent on gameObjects whenever an event is be fired.
+You can register any function (global, local or Behavior functions) to be called whenever an event is be fired (the function is said to listen to the event).
+Any parameters may be passed to the function when the event is fired.
 Ie :

+    local function ALocalFunction(text)
+        print(text)
+    end

     function Behavior:Awake()
+        Daneel.Event.Listen("EventName", ALocalFunction) -- same for global functions Daneel.Event.Listen("EventName", self.APublicFunction) -- do not add the parenthesis after the function name

+        -- to fire the event EventName, just call the Fire() function -- and optionally pass the argument(s) after the event name Daneel.Event.Fire("EventName", "Brace for this event !")
+    end

+    function Behavior:APublicFunction(text)
+        print(text)
+    end

+You can also make gameObjects to listen to events.
+By default, the message "On[Event name]" will be sent (and optionnaly broadcasted) to that gameObject.
+Ie :

+    function Behavior:Awake()
+        Daneel.Event.Listen("EventName", self.gameObject) -- the message "OnEventName" will be sent to this gameObject only Daneel.Event.Listen("EventName", self.gameObject, "AnotherMessage") -- the message "AnotherMessage" will be sent to this gameObject only
+        Daneel.Event.Listen("EventName", self.gameObject, "AnotherMessage", true) -- the message "AnotherMessage" will be sent to this gameObject and all of its children end

 ## Raycasting